In my family, we show love for each other in the typical ways you might expect—hugs, I love you‘s, and playing our favorite games together.

 Because love songs are one of my family’s favorite ways to connect and show our love for each other, I’ve been curating a huge playlist of love songs for kids over the years.

 Below, I’m sharing the absolute best love songs for kids so that you can share them with your own child.
 I’ve double- and triple-checked the lyrics to make sure they are 100 percent kid-friendly.
-Not only that, many of these love songs are specifically about a parent’s love for their child.
+Not only that, many of these are specifically parent-to-child songs about unconditional love for a child.

 Go ahead and create a playlist now so that the next time you experience a moment of disconnection with your child or you feel overwhelmed with your love for them, you’re ready to go with the perfect love songs for kids.